What is Metamerism?

 2. Geometric Metamerism

-Two samples match in one set of conditions but no longer match when viewed at different angles, distances, light positions, etc.
+Two samples match in one set of conditions but no longer match when viewed at different angles, distances etc.

-This is typically observed with 3d or textured items e.g. Corduroy fabric, pile carpet or towelling or two plastic surfaces with different textured surfaces.
+This is typically observed with 3d or textured items e.g. Corduroy fabric, pile carpet or towelling.
+It can also occur on two plastic surfaces with different textured surfaces.

-One example of Geometric Metamerism is field-size metamerism which occurs because the relative proportions of the three cone types in the retina vary from the centre of the visual field to the periphery, so that colours that match when viewed as very small samples may appear different when viewed as a larger sample.
-To prevent this we would recommend that similar-sized samples are viewed together and preferably that samples are at least 5cm x 5cm in size to ensure the correct colour decision is made so please don’t cut up your colour standard into many small snippets as it makes the job of colour matching much more difficult!
+One example of Geometric Metamerism is field-size metamerism which occurs because the relative proportions of the three cone types in the retina vary from the centre of the visual field to the periphery.
+The result is that colours matching when viewed as very small samples may appear different when viewed as a larger sample.
+To prevent this we recommend that similar-sized samples are viewed together.
+Preferably samples should be at least 5cm x 5cm in size to ensure the correct colour decision is made.
+Please don’t cut up your colour standard into many small snippets as it makes the job of colour matching much more difficult!

 3. Illuminant Metamerism